 Jan.
 11, 2009 update: For a benign reference to "unbelievers" by a New Mexico Girl Scout troop, see "Boy Scouts and Girl Scouts Promote Radical Islam."

-Related Topics: Islam, Muslims in the United Kingdom, Radical Islam, Terrorism
+Related Topics: Muslims in the West, Radical Islam, Terrorism

 receive the latest by email: subscribe to daniel pipes' free mailing list